Eucalyptus risdonii

-Eucalyptus risdonii, commonly known as the Risdon peppermint, is a species of small tree that is endemic to a small area in southern Tasmania.
+Eucalyptus risdonii, commonly known as the Risdon peppermint, is a species of small tree that is endemic to the Meehan Range within Greater Hobart and Mangalore in Tasmania, Australia.
 It has smooth bark, a crown composed mostly of sessile, glaucous, egg-shaped juvenile leaves arranged in opposite pairs.
 The flower buds are arranged in groups of between nine and fifteen and the fruit are cup-shaped, conical or hemispherical.

 Description

 Eucalyptus risdonii is a tree that typically grows to a height of 8 m and forms a lignotuber.

 The bark is smooth, grey, yellow, white or cream-coloured.
 Young plants and coppice regrowth have glaucous, sessile, egg-shaped leaves arranged in opposite pairs with their bases joined, 20-50 mm long and wide.
 The crown is composed mostly of juvenile leaves.
 Adult leaves, when formed, are arranged alternately, dull green, lance-shaped, up to 100 mm long and 20 mm wide.

 The flower buds are arranged in leaf axils, on an unbranched peduncle 5-25 mm long, the individual buds on pedicels 2-5 mm long.
 Mature buds are oval to club-shaped, 4-7 mm long and 3-5 mm wide with a rounded to flattened operculum.
 Flowering occurs from November to January and the flowers are white.

 The fruit is a woody cup-shaped, conical or hemispherical capsule 6-10 mm long and 6-9 mm wide with the valves below rim level.